-- Children need to be in their classrooms by 8.50 in the morning.
-The doors open at 8.45 a.m. - Registers will be taken as soon as possible after that time.
-Children will be marked late if they arrive at school after the registers have been taken. - The school gates will be closed at 8.50 a.m.
-Children who arrive after that time must come into the building via the main office, where they will be entered into the late book.
+- Children need to be in their classrooms by 8.45 a.m. in the morning.
+The doors open at 8.35 a.m. - Registers will be taken as soon as possible after that time.
+Children will be marked late if they arrive at school after the registers have been taken. - The school gates will be closed at 8.45 a.m.
+Children who arrive after that time must come into the building via the main office, where they will sign in electronically.
 This is then transferred into the registers as an L code. - If the arrival at school is after the registers have closed at 9.30 a.m, the pupil will receive a 'U' if the lateness is unauthorised.
 This equates to an absence although we are aware that the pupil is on the school premises in accordance with health and safety. - Any arrival after school start time could be considered an unauthorised absence.

-• If a pupil is late due to a medical appointment, they will receive an authorised absence coded 'M'.
+• If a pupil is late after 9.30 a.m. due to a medical appointment, they will receive an authorised absence coded 'M'.
 Proof of the appointment should be provided either in advance or on arrival.